Streaming Protocols for Live Broadcasting: Everything You Need to Know [2026 Update]

 Another area of potential confusion is the video stream format, which refers to the “container” or “package” that holds the transmitted media.
 A stream format typically includes compressed video, compressed audio, and metadata like subtitles or timing information.

 This data is transported via a streaming protocol, which dictates how the content is organized within the chunks being streamed.
+In protocols like HLS, a playlist file (such as an M3U8 master or media playlist) instructs the player on which media segments are available, their order, and enables features like adaptive streaming.
 Common stream formats for video include MP4 (fragmented) and MPEG-TS, each designed to work seamlessly with specific live streaming protocols.

 7 Common Streaming Protocols